shafferchance/NodeGraphJS/README.md

 - [ ] Tie into System Dynamics basic calculations
 - [ ] Add attributes on to connection for mutation by rate
 - [ ] Ensure compatibility and performance remain key pieces
+- [ ] Convert to typescript as exercise

 ## Contact
 Email: [shafferchance@gmail.com](mailto:shafferchance@gmail.com?subject=Node%20Grpah%20Inquiry)